A Study of CC-97540, CD-19-Targeted Nex-T CAR T Cells, in Participants With Severe, Refractory Autoimmune Diseases (Breakfree-1)

 - Diagnosis of Systemic Lupus Erythematosus (SLE) defined as follows:.

-ii) Presence of anti-dsDNA, anti-histone, anti-chromatin, or anti-Sm antibodies.
+ii) Presence of anti-dsDNA, anti-histone, anti-chromatin, anti-Ro (anti-SS-A), anti-La (anti-SS-B), or anti-Sm antibodies at screening.

-- SLE disease activity.
+- SLE disease activity:.

 ii) Inadequate response to glucocorticoids and to at least 2 of the following treatments, used for at least 3 months each: cyclophosphamide, mycophenolic acid or its derivatives, belimumab, azathioprine, anifrolumab, methotrexate, rituximab, obinutuzumab, cyclosporin, tacrolimus or voclosporin.

-- Diagnosis of Idiopathic Inflammatory Myopathy (IIM) defined as follows:.
+• Diagnosis of Idiopathic Inflammatory Myopathy (IIM) defined as follows:.

-iii) Presence of at least 1 myositis specific (MSA), associated antibody (MAA), or ANA at screening or prior to screening.
+iii) Presence of at least 1 myositis specific antibody (MSA), associated antibody (MAA), or ANA at screening or prior to screening.

-- IIM disease activity.
+• IIM disease activity:.

-i) Severe muscle AND/OR skin involvement.
+i) Severe/moderate muscle AND/OR skin involvement.

 ii) Proof of activity as documented by:.